 To address this issue, EDC developed Recognizing and Responding to Elder Mistreatment: An Online Training for EMS Practitioners.
 The course prepares EMS providers to recognize the warning signs of elder mistreatment in the homes, in their interactions with older adult patients, and during physical examinations; communicate critical information about suspected elder mistreatment to emergency department staff during care transitions; and report critical information about suspected mistreatment to adult protective services and/or other agencies designated by state law.

-The project is carrying out the following activities:
+The project carried out the following activities:

 - The pilot study showed significant increases in knowledge scores from pre- to post- participation in the training, and these knowledge gains persisted two months later.